betadots/hdm/DOCKER.md

 ## hdm hiera config example (Optional)

-This file can be used as default file for all ore only one environment.
+This file can be used as default file for all or only one environment.
 You dont need this if you have this already in your environment.
+But it is usefull if you have a seperate hiera repository and only mounting pseudo environments into your docker.

     ---
     version: 5